Skip to main content

 • Aldosterone helps the kidneys regulate the amount of salt in the blood and helps regulate blood pressure.

-• Adrenal androgens can be converted to more common forms of the sex hormones estrogen and testosterone in other parts of the body.
-The amount of these hormones that result from conversion of adrenal androgens is small compared to what is made in other parts of the body.
-The testicles produce most of the androgens (male hormones) in men.
+• Adrenal androgens, also called dehydroepiandrosterone or DHEA, can be converted to the sex hormones, estrogen and testosterone in other parts of the body.
+The amount of these hormones, however, that results from conversion of adrenal androgens is small compared to what is made in the other places in the body.
+In men, the testicles produce most of the androgens (male hormones).
 The ovaries produce most of the estrogens (female hormones) in women.

 The inner part of the adrenal gland, the medulla, is really an extension of the nervous system.
-Nervous system hormones such as norepinephrine and epinephrine (also called adrenaline) are made in the medulla.
-Tumors and cancers that start in the adrenal medulla include pheochromocytomas (which are most often benign) and neuroblastomas.
+Nervous system hormones such as norepinephrine, epinephrine, and dopamine are made in the medulla.
+Tumors and cancers that start in the adrenal medulla include pheochromocytomas (which most often are benign) and neuroblastomas.

 Tumors and cancers of the adrenal cortex are covered here, but tumors of the adrenal medulla are not.
 Neuroblastomas are covered separately elsewhere.